angelapopa/UIBK-703602-Compiler-Construction/bonus_tasks.md

 ## Assignment 1

 - Implement a visitor mechanism which houses the logic of traversing the AST.
-  Use this visitor for all tasks involving AST traversal.
+  Use this visitor for the majority of tasks involving AST traversal.

 - Investigate the tracing / debugging options provided by flex / bison.
   Provide a way to access these debugging information.